 - Add wet to dry ingredients mixing by hand until fully moistened.

-- Toss cranberries with reserved 1 Tbsp flour.
+- Toss cranberries with reserved 1 tablespoon flour.
 Add to batter along with white chocolate chips.
 Mix until evenly distributed.

 - Divide batter between muffin cups.
 Bake for 25-30 minutes or until a toothpic inserted into the center comes back clean.